OFD5/FINDME/README.md

 # FINDME

-FINDME is a tool Used in Recon to find missing people online from SAPS website.
+FINDME is a python script used in Recon to find missing people online from SAPS website.
 Please use the tool for security reaserch only i won't be held accountable for any illegal use of the tools.

 #
 # The Main Reason for Creating this tool.